ome/omero-gallery/README.rst

 Release process
 ---------------

+- occasionally update `totalImages` and other fallback counts in loadStudyStats()
 - review and update the [CHANGELOG](https://github.com/ome/omero-gallery/blob/master/CHANGELOG.md)
 - run ``bumpversion release`` to remove the dev suffix and create a signed tag
 - run ``bumpversion --no-tag patch`` to bump the version to the next dev suffix